analog-nico/assumejs/README.md

 ## What does it do?

-**tl;dr:** Waeve assumptions - like asserts in unit tests - into your production code and get notified once they are violated.
+**tl;dr:** Weave assumptions - like asserts in unit tests - into your production code and get notified once they are violated.
 And no, it is no excuse for lazy testers.

 Frankly, some functionality cannot be sufficiently tested before moving to production: Will we always meet our service level agreements?
 Our load tests certainly won't cover all real-world scenarios!
 What if a third party API changes suddenly?
 We couldn't possibly predict the exact change and write a test for it!
 This means, we will have production failures and there is nothing we can do to prevent those.

-Assume.js provides a solution to close the gap betweeen "We tested this." and "We just cannot test that."
+Assume.js provides a solution to close the gap between "We tested this." and "We just cannot test that."
 The idea is to weave assumptions - like asserts in unit tests - into the production code.
 If an assumption is violated the developers in charge will e.g. receive an e-mail so they can do something about it, hopefully even before the user notices the error or gets annoyed.

 I did not reinvent the wheel.
 Assume.js is a clever combination of [Chai](http://chaijs.com)'s "expect" syntax to formulate assumptions and a hook to handle the notification on violated assumptions.
 With this hook you can go as far as [integrating error management cloud services](#how-do-i-get-notified-like-a-boss).